Contributions of negative-energy states to the E2-M1 polarizability of the Sr clock: Results and Discussions

-However for the dynamic M1 polarizability, the influence of negative-energy states is obvious.
-It can be seen from Table~\ref{t2}.
-For the $5s^2\,^1S_0$ state, if the negative-energy states are not considered, the largest contribution comes from the $5p^2\,^3P_1$ state and the M1 polarizability at the 813.4280(5) nm magic wavelength is $2.17\times 10^{-9}$.
-After considering the negative-energy states, the total value of the M1 polarizability at the 813.4280(5) nm magic wavelength is changed as $-3.84\times 10^{-4}$, which is entirely from the contribution of the negative-energy states, that because the contribution of the negative-energy states is five orders of magnitude larger than that of the positive-energy states, and directly changes the sign of the final M1 polarizability.
-Similarly, for the $5s5p\,^3P_0^o$ state, the contribution of the negative-energy states is two orders of magnitude larger than that of the positive-energy states, accounting for 99\% of the final M1 polarizability.
+However, different from the E2 polarizability, the influence of negative-energy states on the dynamic M1 polarizability is obvious and dominant, which can be seen clearly from Table~\ref{t2}.
+For the $5s^2\,^1S_0$ state, if the negative-energy states are not taken into account, the largest contribution comes from the $5p^2\,^3P_1$ state.
+After considering the negative-energy states, the final M1 polarizability at the 813.4280(5) nm magic wavelength is changed from $2.17\times 10^{-9}$ a.u. to $-3.84\times 10^{-4}$ a.u., the sign of which is changed completely.
+This dues to the contribution of negative-energy states is five orders of magnitude larger than that of the positive-energy states, and the sign of contribution is opposite.
+Similarly, for the $5s5p\,^3P_0^o$ state, the contribution of negative-energy states is two orders of magnitude larger than that of the positive-energy states, accounting for 99\% of the final M1 polarizability.

+In order to further explore the reasons of large and dominant negative-energy-states contribution, we have analyzed the itemized contributions of negative-energy states.
+We find that different from the positive-energy-states contribution, the negative-energy-state contribution is not the main contribution of a few intermediate states, but is a cumulative effect of thousands of negative-energy states with energy in the range of $-37558(1)$ ($2mc^2\approx37558$) a.u.
+Although all these negative-energy states of $-37558(1)$ a.u. are far away from the initial state, the radial wavefunction $Q_j(r)$ of these states have large overlap with the $P_i(r)$ part of the initial state wavefunction, which results in the large $P_i(r)Q_j(r)$ product in Eq.~(\ref{e4}).
+In other words, it is a series of large M1 transition matrix elements between the negative-energy states and the initial state that lead to the dominant contribution of negative-energy states to the M1 polarizability.

-Further, in order to conservatively evaluate the uncertainty of our calculations, similar to our previous paper~\cite{wu2019a}, we can introduce $\pm$3\% fluctuation into all the reduced matrix elements to give the uncertainties of present E2 and M1 polarizabilities.
-The final values are summarized in Table~\ref{t3}, also a detailed comparison among present work, our previous calculations~\cite{wu2019a}, and the CI+all order of perturbation calculations of Porsev {\em et al.}~\cite{porsev18a} is given in this table.
-It can be clearly seen that present dynamic E2 polarizabilities that with the contribution of negative-energy states included for the $5s^2\,^1S_0$ and $5s5p\,^3P_0^o$ states at the 813.4280(5) nm magic wavelength are in good agreement with the Refs.~\cite{porsev18a,wu2019a}.
+Further, since the results of DFCP+RCI method are consistent with that of ab-initio calculations within 3\%~\cite{wu2019a,wu2020a}, we can introduce $\pm$3\% fluctuation into all the reduced matrix elements to conservatively evaluate the uncertainty of present E2 and M1 polarizabilities.
+The final values are summarized in Table~\ref{t3}, and a detailed comparison is also given in this table.
+It can be clearly seen that for the E2 polarizability, present values including the negative-energy-states contribution are in good agreement with Refs.~\cite{porsev18a,wu2019a}, which only include the positive-energy states.
+This confirms again that the negative-energy-states contribution to the electric polarizability can be neglected.